Paul Millin

 I also teach extensively on our widening participation Foundation programme.

-With a background in psychology I also contribute to the specialist teaching of this subject.
+With a background in psychology I also contribute to the specialist teaching of this subject and leverage my experience of practical behaviour change initiatives.

 More recently I am leading the development of the Core Competencies module for our new and evolving Medical Doctor Degree Apprenticeship (MDDA) programme.